yesdevnull/OS-X-Nagios-Scripts/README.md

-OS X GroundWork Scripts
+OS X Nagios Scripts
 =======================

-Scripts for monitoring OS X in GroundWork
+Scripts for monitoring OS X in Nagios/GroundWork

 See also: https://github.com/jedda/OSX-Monitoring-Tools